-The chief school administrator shall appoint a school anti-bullying specialist.
-When a school guidance counselor, school psychologist, or another individual similarly trained is currently employed in the school, the principal shall appoint that individual to be the school anti-bullying specialist.
-If no individual meeting these criteria is currently employed in the school, the principal shall appoint a school anti-bullying specialist from currently employed school personnel.
+The Superintendent shall appoint a school anti-bullying specialist.
+When a school guidance counselor, school psychologist, or another individual similarly trained is currently employed in the school, the Superintendent shall appoint that individual to be the school anti-bullying specialist.
+If no individual meeting these criteria is currently employed in the school, the Superintendent shall appoint a school anti-bullying specialist from currently employed school personnel.
 The school anti-bullying specialist shall:

-- A. Co-chair the school safety/school climate team, along with the principal or principal's designee; - B. Lead the investigation of incidents of harassment, intimidation, and bullying in the school; and - C. Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, and bullying in the school.
+- A. Co-Chair the school safety team, along with the Principal; - B. Lead the investigation of incidents of harassment, intimidation, and bullying in the school; and - C. Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, and bullying in the school.

-School Safety/School Climate Team
+School Safety Team

-The board shall form a school safety/school climate team in each school to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school and to address school climate issues such as harassment, intimidation, or bullying.
-The school safety/school climate team shall meet at least two times per school year.
+The district superintendent shall form a school safety team to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school and to address school climate issues such as harassment, intimidation, or bullying.
+The school safety team shall meet at least two times per school year.

-The school safety/school climate team shall consist of the principal or his or her designee; a teacher in the school; the school anti-bullying specialist; a parent of a student in the school; and other members determined by the principal.
-The school anti-bullying specialist shall serve as the co-chair of the school safety team.
+The school safety team shall be appointed by the principal and consist of the principal or his or her designee who, if possible, shall be a senior administrator; a teacher in the school; the school anti-bullying specialist; a parent of a student in the school; and other members to be determined by the principal.
+The school anti-bullying specialist shall serve as the Co-Chair of the school safety team.

-The school safety/school climate team shall:
+The school safety team shall:

-- A. Receive any complaints of harassment, intimidation, or bullying of students that have been reported to the principal; - B. Receive copies of any report prepared after an investigation of an incident of harassment, intimidation, or bullying; - C. Identify and address patterns of harassment, intimidation, or bullying of students in the school; - D. Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - E. Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - F. Participate in the training required pursuant to the provisions of (N.J.S.A.18A:37-13 et seq.) and other training which the principal or the district anti-bullying coordinator may request; - G. Collaborate with the district anti-bullying coordinator in the collection of district-wide data and in the development of district policies to prevent and address harassment, intimidation, or bullying of students; and - H. Execute such other duties related to harassment, intimidation, and bullying as requested by the principal or district anti-bullying coordinator.
+- A. Receive any complaints of harassment, intimidation, or bullying of students that have been reported to the principal; - B. Receive copies of any report prepared after an investigation of an incident of harassment, intimidation, or bullying; - C. Identify and address patterns of harassment, intimidation, or bullying of students in the school: - D. Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - E. Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - F. Participate in the training required pursuant to the provisions of (N.J.S.A.18A:37-13 et seq.) and other training which the principal or the district anti-bullying coordinator may request; - G. Collaborate with the district anti-bullying coordinator in the collection of district-wide data and in the development of district policies to prevent and address harassment, intimidation, or bullying of students; and - H. Execute such other duties related to harassment, intimidation, and bullying as requested by the principal or district anti-bullying coordinator.